-Anyone with a Windows 7 or newer Windows OS, that has a current version of Acronis 2016 or newer, may use this tool to build CUSTOM 32-bit or 64-bit Acronis Bootable Rescue Media.
+Anyone with a Windows 7, or newer, Windows OS and has a current version of a supported Acronis product, may use this tool to build CUSTOM 32-bit or 64-bit Acronis Bootable Rescue Media.
 This will be especially useful for those of you that have 32-bit only UEFI systems or the OEM manufacturer has set the SATA mode to RAID in the BIOS and it cannot be changed.
-This tool supports automatic driver injection in both the 32-bit and 64-bit media creation process, with support already embedded for the latest PCIE NVME hard drives and Intel Rapid Storage Technology (IRST).
+This tool also supports automatic driver injection in both the 32-bit and 64-bit media creation process, with support already embedded for the latest PCIE NVME hard drives and Intel Rapid Storage Technology (IRST).

 Whether using this tool to build 32-bit or 64-bit customized WinPE Acronis Bootable Rescue Media, the resulting media can also be booted in legacy mode for ANY system (32-bit or 64-bit), where the bios supports legacy/CSM booting and/or UEFI mode for ANY system where the bios supports UEFI booting.

 WHY DO WE NEED IT?

 If you have a 32-bit only UEFI tablet or laptop that came with an eMMC flash hard drive, or any system that came with a PCIE NVME hard drive, you may have found that 32-bit/64-bit Linux Acronis Bootable Rescue Media and/or the default 64-bit WinPE Acronis Bootable Rescue Media won't detect your hard drive.
 This is because the manufacturer has set the bios SATA mode to RAID and/or:

 01) Prior to the release of Acronis True Image Home 2018, the default version of the Acronis Bootable Rescue Media was based on Linux and typically did not have RAID controller drivers such as Intel Rapid Storage Technology (IRST), which are needed to detect newer hard drives when the SATA mode in the bios has been set to RAID by the manufacturer.
 Although Acronis True Image Home 2018 (and newer) has options to build rescue media with WinPE or WinRE, and also includes driver injection now, it still has some limitations compared to this tool.